 Freshly cracked black pepper, to your taste

 Mix together the tofu, onion, carrot, beet, celery, garlic and mushrooms in a large bowl.
 Add the herbs and spices.
 Let sit for about 15 minutes, so the flavours can start to mingle.
 Mix in the cornmeal, flour, pumpkin, tamari, oil and salt and pepper.
 If you have the time, cover and refrigerate for several hours, or even overnight.
-Preheat oven to 400 F. Line a large baking sheet with parchment paper.
-Heat about a teaspoon of oil to cover the bottom of a non-stick pan, over medium heat.
-Form the tofu mixture into balls and fry on each side until they’re golden brown.
-Transfer to your prepared baking sheet and bake for about 30 minutes, until the beetballs are firm.
-Refrigerate until ready to use.
+Preheat oven to 400 F. Line a large baking sheet with parchment paper and drizzle oil onto it.
+Drop round balls of the mixture on the sheet and drizzle a bit more oil over top.
+Bake about 40 minutes until the beetballs are firm and slightly browned, turning over once halfway through.
+Let cool and refrigerate until ready to use.

 1 cup ketchup